imperugo/imperugo.github.io/_posts/2013-03-19-caching-web-api-requests.md

 published: true
 comments: true
 ---
-I wrote many times about <a href="http://tostring.it/category/webdev/webapi-webdev/" target="_blank">Web API</a>, so you should know about the library and the main differences between the client part of Web API and the server side; in this post I’m going to write about the client side of this cool library.
+<span style="line-height: 1.5em;">I wrote many times about <a href="http://tostring.it/category/webdev/webapi-webdev/" target="_blank">Web API</a>, so you should know about the library and the main differences between the client part of Web API and the server side; in this post I’m going to write about the client side of this cool library</span>.
 Exactly like the “old” <em>System.Net.WebRequest</em> class, also the Web API client can manage the caching policy for all REST requests.

 Before seeing the code, it’s important to understand what does it mean “<em>manage the caching policy</em>” and why we should do that.